Nolan Gorman Preview, Player Props: Cardinals vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.91 team ERA ranks sixth across all MLB pitching staffs.
+- The Padres have a 3.89 team ERA that ranks fifth across all MLB pitching staffs.

-- Padres pitchers combine to surrender the eighth-fewest home runs in baseball (143 total, 1.1 per game).
+- Padres pitchers combine to give up the eighth-fewest home runs in baseball (144 total, 1.1 per game).

-- In his last appearance on Wednesday against the Miami Marlins, the lefty tossed six innings, allowing three earned runs while surrendering six hits.
+- The right-hander last pitched on Wednesday against the Miami Marlins, when he went six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.